-Intro duction 1.1. is of numerous SEC XBRL financial filings 1.2.
-Considering both the forest and the trees that make up the forest 1.3.
-Understanding key terminology of a digital financial report 6 1.4.
-Avoid creating a guessing game7 1.5.
-Understand that the mechanics and process of digital financi al reporting is an accountant's responsibility 1.6.
-Understand risks and risk mitigation verification tasks 9 1.7.
-J i i i i i i i i i i 1.8.
-Feedback is encouraged 12 2.
-Sι Immary of Common Sense Principles 13 2.1.
-Recognize that the goal is the meaningful exchange of ation, readable by both humans and machines 14 2.2.
-Meaningful exchange requires prior existence of upon syntax, semantics, and workflow/process rules. agreed 15 2.3.
-Recognize that even if SEC filing rules and the US GAAP > (BRL Taxonomy may allow for ambiguity; approaches st where SEC filings rules can be followed and ation is consistent, explicit and unambiguous 18 2.4.
-Recognize that being explicit contributes to the unamb iguous interpretation of reported information 19 2.5.
-Strive for consistency 20 2.6.
-Recognize the difference between presentation and repres entation 20 2.7.
-Recognize that a financial report should be a true and • presentation 2.8.
-Recognize that financial reports contain a discrete set - ort elements which have specific properties and ns 2.9.
-Recognize that report elements can be categorized ιπτο co mmon groups which have common relevant properties.
+Intro duction6 1.1.
+Evidence from comprehensive analysis of virtually all public company XBRL-based financial filings to the SEC 6 1.2.
+Considering both the forest and the trees that make up the forest 7 1.3.
+Understanding key terminology of a digital financial report 1.4.
+Avoid creating a guessing game 8 1.5.
+Understand the purpose of a digital financial report9 1.6.
+Understand that order must be created, disorder is the o state9 1.7.
+Distinguishing the mechanical aspects from aspects require judgment 1.8.
+Understand risks and risk mitigation verification tasks 11 1.9.
+Digital representations versus reality 13 1.10.
+Choosing how digital financial reporting will work 14 1.11.
+Providing feedback 14 2.
+Si ummary of Common Sense Principles 16 5 2.1.
+Recognize that the goal is the meaningful exchange of inform ation readable by both humans and machines 17 2.2.
+Meaningful exchange requires prior existence of l upon technical syntax, business domain semantics, siness domain workflow/process rules 18 2.3.
+KBRL Taxonomy may allow for ambiguity; approaches st where SEC filings rules can be followed and ation is consistent, explicit and unambiguous 21 Recognize that being explicit contributes to the iguous interpretation of reported information 23 2.5.
+Strive for consistency 2.6.
+Recognize the difference between presentation and - entation 2.7.
+Recognize that a financial report must be a true and - presentation 25 2.8.
+Decognize that financial reserve contain a discrete cat of rone Recognize that financial reports contain a discrete set Recognize that financial reports contain a discrete set ort elements which have specific properties and ns

-2.10.
+2.9.
+Recognize that digital financial report elements can be categorized into common groups which have common relevant properties 26 2.10.
 Recognize that each category of report elements has allowed and disallowed relations 2.11.
 Recognize that financial reports contain a discrete set of financial report component which can be categorized.
-25 2.12.
-Recognize and respect relations between Level 3 [Text Block]s and Level 4 Detail disclosures 2.13.
-Recognize the existence of and properly respect and represent intersections between report components 30 2.14.
+28 2.12.
+Recognize and respect relations between SEC Level 3 [Text Block]s and SEC Level 4 Detail disclosures 29 2.13.
+Recognize the existence of and properly respect and represent intersections between financial report components.
+34 2.14.
 Recognize and respect fundamental accounting concepts and unchangeable relations between those accounting concepts 2.15.
-Recognize and respect common report component arrangement patterns 2.16.
-Recognize and respect common concept arrangement patterns which indicate how a set of Concepts are organized within a [Line Items] 35 2.17.
-Recognize and respect common member arrangement patterns 2.18.
-Avoid mixing or run-together concept arrangement patterns 2.19.
-Avoid mixing distinct characteristics and concepts.39 2.20.
-Recognize need for both automated and manual verification processes 40 2.21.
-Recognize that concepts cannot be moved between fundamental accounting concept categories 2.22.
-Avoid unknowingly changing information representation approach midstream 2.23.
-Avoid inconsistencies in network identification 48 2.24.
-Recognize that characteristics apply to all reported facts within a report component 2.25.
-Recognize that rendering engines render presentation differently but the meaning is the same across all rendering engines 2.26.
-Number of members in reported set does not change the characteristics of a reported fact 2.27.
-Label networks with meaningful information 51
+Recognize and respect common financial report component arrangement patterns 39 2.16.
+Recognize and respect common concept arrangement patterns which indicate how a set of concepts are organized within a [Line Items]40 2.17.
+Recognize and respect common member arrangement patterns 41 2.18.
+Avoid mixing or run-together concept arrangement patterns 42 2.19.
+Avoid mixing distinct characteristics and concepts.44 2.20.
+Recognize need for both automated and manual verification processes 45 2.21.
+Recognize that concepts cannot be moved between fundamental accounting concept categories or classes 48 2.22.
+Recognize that concepts reported within a financial report can be grouped into useful sets or classes 53 2.23.
+Avoid unknowingly changing information representation approach midstream 2.24.
+Avoid inconsistencies in network identification 58 2.25.
+Recognize that characteristics apply to all reported facts within a report component 2.26.
+Recognize that rendering engines render presentation differently but the meaning is the same across all rendering engines 59 2.27.
+Recognize that the number of members in reported set does not change the characteristics of a reported fact 61 2.28.
+Label networks with meaningful information 62